 How to Save Battery on Your Android Phone

-You probably already know you can lower your screen brightness, disable Wi-Fi and Bluetooth when you aren’t using them, and employ other tricks to reduce battery life.
-But there’s a lot more you can do beyond that, too.
+You probably already know that you can lower your screen brightness and disable Wi-Fi and Bluetooth when you aren’t using them, but there’s a lot more you can do beyond those simple tricks.

 If the Battery screen shows that an app is using a lot of battery power, you may want to remove or replace it.
-Apps will definitely appear on your Battery screen if you actually use them, but some apps are heavier than others–for example, a demanding 3D game will use more battery power than the average app.
+Apps definitely appear on your Battery screen if you actually use them, but some apps are heavier power users than others—for example, a demanding 3D game uses more battery power than the average app.
 Some apps also run in the background and use power even when you aren’t actively using them.
-It’s not possible to entirely prevent apps from running in the background, but you may be able to disable background sync in an app’s settings.
-If not, you could uninstall or disable the app, and use an alternative–like Facebook’s battery-friendly mobile site.
+It’s not possible to entirely prevent apps from running in the background, but you may be able to disable background operations within an app’s settings.
+If not, you could uninstall or disable the app, and use an alternative.
+For example, instead of the power-hungry Facebook app, you could use Facebook’s battery-friendly mobile site.

 Other Android features can also help you save power.
 Battery saver mode puts your device into a more conservative state where less background work will be allowed, and you can have your phone automatically enable it for you.
 Doze helps save power when you aren’t using your phone or moving it around, and you can make Doze even more powerful.